 Of course, this problem only arises where the company is to be prosecuted for an offence under the general criminal law – in other words, where a company has to be fitted into a legal framework intended for individuals.
 But instead of having to establish that the company itself has done something wrong through its controlling mind and will, there are alternative models of accountability.

 Although it is important not to rule out the possibility that a UK-based company could be the primary perpetrator of human rights violations (see for example the conduct of private security companies in overseas conflicts), a study commissioned by the Office of the UN High Commissioner for Human Rights found that, out of 40 cases examined, this was the least frequent way in which companies are connected to human rights abuses.
 More often, it appears that human rights abuses occur further down the supply chain, involving foreign subsidiaries or their contractors.
 For example, a UK-based clothing company may have a foreign subsidiary which gets clothes made in a factory which uses child labour – or a factory which does not do so itself, but which cuts costs by farming the work out to one which does.
 How much effort does the UK parent company have to go to in order to find out whether this sort of thing is happening in its supply chain?

 One legal option is to place companies under a duty to provide information about the due diligence which they have undertaken in relation to their supply chain.
-Such a duty was created by the s.54 of the Modern Slavery Act 2015, under which companies are required to produce an annual slavery and human trafficking statement (see here for the government’s guidance on s.54, and here for discussion).
+Such a duty was created by the s.54 of the Modern Slavery Act 2015, under which companies are required to produce an annual slavery and human trafficking statement (see here for the government’s guidance on s.54).